-Public cloud infrastructure has transformed many aspects of IT strategy, but one thing remains constant: the vital importance of high availability (HA).
+Public cloud infrastructure has transformed many aspects of IT strategy, but one thing remains constant: the vital importance of high availability in the cloud.
 When data is your business—as is the case for every business today—any loss can have dire consequences.
 You’ve got to do all you can to minimize that risk.
-Naturally, HA is a key area of focus for storage vendors both on-premises and in the cloud, but not every vendor takes the same approach.
+Naturally, high availability is a key area of focus for storage vendors both on-premises and in the cloud, but not every vendor takes the same approach.
 Understanding what the differences are, and why they matter, is essential to make the right choice for your data and your business.

 In public cloud environments, you don’t own or control the network.
 Here, it’s Amazon, Microsoft, or Google who get to dictate which features to enable.
 For Amazon Web Services (AWS), such choices include disabling ARP in order to prevent the risk of abuses such as ARP cache poisoning (also known as ARP spoofing or ARP poison routing).
-That means that any on-premises appliances you’ve been using that relied on ARPs for HA won’t work.
-As a result, infrastructure vendors need to find a different approach for cloud HA.
+That means that any on-premises appliances you’ve been using that relied on ARPs for high availability won’t work.
+As a result, infrastructure vendors need to find a different approach for cloud high availability.

-The options for HA in the cloud come down to two basic approaches: you can either find a workaround that’s essentially similar to what you’ve done on-premises, or you can write a new, cloud-specific method for IP failover.
+The options for high availability in the cloud come down to two basic approaches: you can either find a workaround that’s essentially similar to what you’ve done on-premises, or you can write a new, cloud-specific method for IP failover.

 An example of a workaround is the method NetApp ONTAP uses for IP failover in AWS.
 As a classic scale-up storage architecture, NetApp relies on paired nodes where data is constantly mirrored from node to node.
 In this case, you’re effectively maintaining two copies of your data store, incurring compute, storage, and software costs for both the used and the unused node.
 Think of it as a form of auto insurance where, instead of paying a relatively low monthly fee, you cover your risk by buying an entire second car in case something goes wrong with the first.
 These deployments can be run in either active/standby or active/active configurations; both require that data be replicated fully.
 Now, this deployment itself does not provide IP failover; for that, you need to deploy a third compute system called the NetApp Cloud Manager.

-Now, you may be wondering why you should care at all about HA in the public cloud given assurances like these from Amazon:
+Now, you may be wondering why you should care at all about high availability in the public cloud given assurances like these from Amazon:

 “Amazon EBS volumes are designed for an annual failure rate (AFR) of between 0.1% – 0.2%, where failure refers to a complete or partial loss of the volume, depending on the size and performance of the volume. … For example, if you have 1,000 EBS volumes running for 1 year, you should expect 1 to 2 will have a failure.”